 Conclusion

 Solving equations with parentheses requires a systematic approach and a good understanding of basic algebraic principles.
-By following the steps outlined in this guide—distributing, combining like terms, isolating the variable, and checking your solution—you can confidently tackle these types of equations.
-Remember to pay attention to detail, avoid common mistakes, and practice regularly to improve your skills.
+Still, by following the steps outlined in this guide—distributing, combining like terms, isolating the variable, and checking your solution—you can confidently tackle these types of equations.
+In practice, remember to pay attention to detail, avoid common mistakes, and practice regularly to improve your skills.
 With perseverance, you’ll master the art of solving equations with parentheses and build a strong foundation for more advanced mathematical concepts.